Welcome to today's edition of the Rush 24-7 podcast.

 And I think that's going to create tremendous volatility in this race from now until election day.

-That's an Interesting analogy.
+That's an interesting analogy.

 You're hungry, you walk up to the fridge, you open it, and there's nothing in there you want.

-That's that's depressing, isn't it?
+That's depressing, isn't it?

 Depending on how hungry you are.